-Low back pain (LBP) is a major cause of work absence.
+Background: Low back pain (LBP) is a major cause of work absence.
 Assisting individuals back into work is an important part of rehabilitation.
-The aim of this study was to explore the experiences of individuals returning to work after an episode of sickness absence due to LBP.
-Five women employed by a UK University who had returned to work.
-In this qualitative study, participants underwent semi-structured interviews about their experiences.
+OBJECTIVE: To explore the experiences of individuals returning to work after an episode of sickness absence due to LBP.
+Participants: Five women employed by a UK University who had returned to work.
+Method: In this qualitative study, participants underwent semi-structured interviews about their experiences.
 The transcripts were analysed using interpretative phenomenological analysis.
 Results: Two primary themes emerged 1) perceived pressure to return to work and 2) strategies employed to relieve the pressure to return.
 Pressure to return to work arose from a number of sources including guilt and a personal work ethic, internally, and from colleagues and management, externally.
 This pressure led to the individual employing a number of strategies to reduce it.
 These ranged from a simple denial of health concerns and decision to return to work regardless of their condition, to placing the responsibility of the decision not to return to work onto a significant other, such as a family member or health care professional.
 Conclusions: Individuals returning to work with LBP experience considerable pressure to return and use a range of strategies to mediate that pressure.

 - interpretative phenomenological analysis

 - work absence